-You can find this title for yourself by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
+You can pick up all of Peter Caffrey’s Fucked-Up Bedtime Stories by going to http://www.godless.com or by downloading the Godless app to your mobile device of choice.
 The link is below: